General Information 1.11 - 1.13

-- Any change in applied study must meet with the approval of the School of Music & Dance Scholarship Committee.
+- Any change in applied study must meet with the approval of the School of Music & Dance RASR Committee and the Director.

 Marching Band Stipends

-Perform with the Spartan Marching Band.
-Band stipends are $350 for musicians and $650 for the Drum Major.
+Music majors who perform with the Spartan Marching Band are eligible for stipends.
+Band stipends are $700 per semester.
 All members of the Spartan Marching Band receive priority registration at SJSU.
-See the director of the Spartan Marching Band for more information (Music 108).
+See the Director of the Spartan Marching Band for more information (Music 108).

 1.12.
 Employment Opportunities

 Depending upon availability of legislative funding, and where there is appropriately demonstrated student need, Work Study Grants are made available for up to twenty hours per week.
-The hourly wage scale currently is $8.00 per hour for first-year appointment.
 Please check with the Financial Aid Office for further details.

 Depending upon availability of legislative funding, Student Assistantships are available for up to twenty hours per week.
-The hourly wage scale currently begins at $8.00 per hour for first year appointments.
 Check with the school office for further information.